-Fair Value Measurements as of December 31, 2019 Level 1 Inputs Level 2 Inputs Level 3 Inputs Total Assets: Commodities contracts \$ 148.3 \$ 100.0 \$ 10.7 \$ 259.0 Foreign currency contracts 2.0 2.0 Cash surrender value of life insurance 9.4 9.4 Total assets at fair value \$ 148.3 \$ 111.4 \$ 10.7 \$ 270.4 Liabilities: Commodities contracts \$ 177.6 \$ 69.3 \$ 8.1 \$ 255.0 Foreign currency contracts 11.6 11.6 Total liabilities at fair value \$ 177.6 \$ 80.9 \$ 8.1 \$ 266.6
+Fai Fair Value Measurements as of December 3 Level 1 Inputs Level 2 Inputs Level 3 Inputs Total Assets: Commodities contracts \$ 148.3 \$ 100.0 \$ 10.7 \$ 259.0 Foreign currency contracts - 2.0 2.0 Cash surrender value of life insurance - 9.4 9.4 Total assets at fair value \$ 148.3 \$ 111.4 \$ 10.7 \$ 270.4 Liabilities: Commodities contracts \$ 177.6 \$ 69.3 \$ 8.1 \$ 255.0 Foreign currency contracts - 11.6 - 11.6 Total liabilities at fair value \$ 177.6 \$ 80.9 \$ 8.1 \$ 266.6

-There were no transfers between Level 1 and Level 2 during the periods presented.
-Additionally, the fair values of our commodity contracts measured using Level 3 inputs were not material at March 31, 2020 and December 31, 2019, respectively.
+The fair values of our commodity contracts measured using Level 3 inputs were not material at June 30, 2020 and December 31, 2019, respectively.

 For our derivative contracts, we may enter into master netting, collateral and offset agreements with counterparties.
-These agreements provide us the ability to offset a counterparty's rights and obligations, request additional collateral when necessary or liquidate the collateral in the event of counterparty default.
+These agreements provide us the ability to offset a counterparty's rights and obligations, request additional collateral when necessary, or liquidate the collateral in the event of counterparty default.
 We net the fair value of cash collateral paid or received against fair value amounts recognized for net derivative positions executed with the same counterparty under the same master netting or offset agreement.

-The following tables summarize those derivative balances subject to the right of offset as presented on our Consolidated Balance Sheets as of March 31, 2020 and December 31, 2019.
+The following tables summarize those derivative balances subject to the right of offset as presented on our Consolidated Balance Sheets as of June 30, 2020 and December 31, 2019.
 We have elected to offset the recognized fair value amounts for multiple derivative instruments executed with the same counterparty in our financial statements when a legal right of offset exists.